richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#3.md

-# qStudio/PRQL Lesson #3 - Practical Matters
+# qStudio/PRQL Quick Start #3 - Practical Matters

 You may encounter little problems with qStudio and PRQL.
 Here's how to work around them.